Ellotron/doom-boardgame-campaigns/operation-resurgence/mission-1-containment/README.md

 ## 5. Armoury

 > The Armoury is a dead end apart from a smallish service duct funnelling in the sound of a faulty air circulator.
 Along the walls are rows of empty gun racks.
 Either this facility is severely under-stocked or somebody went full Rambo in here.
-A med-pack, a pack of grenades and a solitary static rifle remain.
+A med-pack, a pack of grenades and a solitary heavy assaily rifle remain.
 The door lets out a worrying groan as it shuts behind you, but more worrying is that "faulty fan" noise seems to be getting closer.

 Close the door.
-Place the static rifle, grenade and med pack.
-The Marine player can choose to swap a weapon for the static rifle.
+Place the assault rifle, grenade and med pack.
+The Marine player can choose to swap a weapon for the assualt rifle.
 The demon player can now choose whether or not the armoury door opens when a player attempts to use it.
 If not it still costs a movement point.

 ## 6. Service Ducts